KamilZurek/Sportomondo/README.md

 			- "RolePermission" is an object which tells if user's role is authorized for particular action (flag "Enabled")
 - using external APIs:
 	- to get Weather object for Activity (WeatherAPI)
-	- to get activity chart (QuickChartAPI)
+	- to get activity chart for Summary (QuickChartAPI)
 - seeding database feature:
 	- applying pending migrations
-	- seed data with roles, role permissions and user (Admin)
+	- seeding data with roles, role permissions and user (Admin)
 - xUnit integration tests for ActivityController:
 	- database: EntityFrameworkCore.InMemory approach
 	- fake authentication & authorization